Geeks in Phoenix

 How to handle a tech scam

 But the first time I restarted their computer, it came up with a system lock.
 The tech scammers had put a software lock on it to get them to pay to unlock it.
+Luckily, I restored the registry from a couple of weeks earlier and unlocked the computer.
+But it could have been a whole lot worse.

 How to handle a web-based tech scam

-You should get a warning about how it did not close properly, and it should ask if you want to open the previously opened tabs.
-Ignore the notice, do not open any of the previous tabs and you should be good to go.
+Ignore the warning; do not open any of the previous tabs, and you should be good to go.
 You can always run a scan with your anti-virus software to make sure everything is okay.

 The bottom line